rsasaki0109/lidar_localizer/README.md

 ndt_mapping
 ====
 ![CI](https://github.com/rsasaki0109/ndt_mapping/workflows/Melodic/badge.svg)
-This is the exraction of the mapping  from the [Autoware](https://github.com/autowarefoundation/autoware)
+This is the exraction of the mapping from the [Autoware](https://github.com/autowarefoundation/autoware) I have no copyright on this software and the license is governed by autoware.
 ## Overview
 ndt_mapping package